-Tower Rock sits along the mighty Missouri River and was an important landmark for natives, Lewis and Clark, and others traveling and trading along this route.
-Living in Great Falls, we spend plenty of time on the Missouri, but Tower Rock State Park provides a nearby spot to get out of the plains to enjoy some more mountainous views.
+Tower Rock sits along the mighty Missouri River and was an important landmark for indigenous groups, Lewis and Clark, and others traveling and trading along this route.
+Living in Great Falls, we spend plenty of time on the Missouri where it winds through the northern plains.
+Tower Rock State Park provides a nearby spot to get out of the flat grasslands to enjoy some more mountainous views over the river.

 Of the many stunning hikes in Montana, Tower Rock is not one to go far out of your way for in our opinion.
 But, if you’re in the Great Falls area and are looking for a quick day hike that is easily accessible, this is a great option!
 We also found it to be a good spot to head in the winter and shoulder seasons when many of the hikes further into the mountains are snowed in.
 With that, let’s get into the details!

 As mentioned above, Tower Rock State Park is very easily accessible as it sits just off the highway.
 From Great Falls, head south on I-15.
 Not long after you pass the town of Cascade, take exit 247 and turn right onto Old U.S. 91.
 You can see the parking area from the highway.

 Round a slight corner and take an immediate left into a gravel parking area for the park.
 Here, there is ample parking, a vault toilet, and some information on the area displayed near the start of the trail.